-NOTE: MOBEX requires the use of PRI/SIP trunking.
-Executive MOBEX requires a valid Executive MOBEX license as well as an OAS card configured to allow MOBEX DSPs in MMC 858.
+NOTE: MOBEX requires the use of PRI trunking.
+Executive MOBEX requires a valid Executive MOBEX license.

-: The public caller or internal extension caller ID can only be sent to the MOBEX port if your PRI/SIP service provider allows it.
-Some PRI/SIP providers only allow outbound calls to send the caller ID of a number than bills to them.
+: The public caller or internal extension caller ID can only be sent to the MOBEX port if your PRI service provider allows it.
+Some PRI providers only allow outbound calls to send the caller ID of a number than bills to them.
 In these cases you must choose a number that will be sent for all MOBEX calls.